owulveryck/blog/content/post/choreography.md

 - khoreia
 title: Configuration management, choreography and self-aware applications
 topics:
-- application deployement
+- application deployment
 type: post
 ---

-Thanks to the [company I'm working for (Techsys)](https://www.linkedin.com/company/techsys?trk=company_logo) I've had the oportunity to attend the [configuration management camp](http://cfgmgmtcamp.eu/) in Gent (_be_) for its 2016 edition.
+Thanks to the [company I'm working for (Techsys)](https://www.linkedin.com/company/techsys?trk=company_logo) I've had the opportunity to attend the [configuration management camp](http://cfgmgmtcamp.eu/) in Gent (_be_) for its 2016 edition.

 I really enjoyed those two days of talks, watching people present different ideas of a possible future for the infrastructure and deployment engineering.
 Beyond the technical demonstrations and the experience sharing, I've spotted a bunch of ideas

-Among those, the onesthose that comes to me spontaneously are:
+Among all, those that comes to me spontaneously are:

 > You don't need configuration management, what you need is a description of the topology of your application - *[Mark Shuttleworth](http://www.markshuttleworth.com/biography)* in its keynote _The magic of modeling_

 > You don't need orchestration, what you need is choreography - Exposed by _[Julian Dunn](https://www.linkedin.com/in/julian)_
-(you can find a retranscription [here on youtube](https://www.youtube.com/watch?v=kfF9IATUask))
+(you can find a transcription [here on youtube](https://www.youtube.com/watch?v=kfF9IATUask))

 > What we need is a new way to do configuration management - _[James Shubin](https://www.linkedin.com/in/james-shubin-74a89a44)_, see [his blog post](https://ttboj.wordpress.com/2016/01/18/next-generation-configuration-mgmt/) which ispired my project [khoreia](http://github.com/owulveryck/khoreia)

-I came back home very excited about this. this post tries to expose my reflection and how I've implemented an idea (see it as a POC)t want to git clone...)t want to git clone...).
+I came back home very excited about this.
-I've passed some time to learn about TOSCA, and the to code an orchestrator.
+This post tries to expose my reflection and how I've implemented an idea (see it as a POC) I've passed some time to learn about TOSCA, and the to code an orchestrator.

 In a first part I will expose why, according to me, the topological description of the application may be what